 Arjuna or white murdah has diuretic properties.
 Heenga or asafoetida, when dissolved in hot water, is used to foment the abdomen.
 Himsra or caper bush can be eaten in soups and salads.
 Kakamachi or black nightshade is also used in the Ayurvedic treatment of ascites.
 Kateli or kantakari is used to treat dropsy along with ascites.

 Stay away from alcohol!
 It is the cause behind 83% of all patients suffering from this disease.

-Exercise helps your abdominal muscles develop properly, while also protecting against fluid accumulation.
+Exercise helps your abdominal muscles develop well, while also protecting against fluid accumulation.

 Try not to sleep during the day.
-Maintain a fixed time to go to the bed at night and wake up early in the morning.
-This plays an important role in maintaining the overall homeostasis of the body.
+Maintain a fixed time to go to bed at night and wake up early in the morning.
+This plays an important role in maintaining homeostasis of the body.

-A doctor should be visited if there is any doubt that you might be suffering from ascites.
-Nevertheless, these home remedies can be practiced on a regular basis to prevent the condition from ever developing.
-Proper diagnosis in the case of ascites is a must.
+Word of Caution: A doctor should be visited if there is any doubt that you might be suffering from ascites as a proper diagnosis is a must.
 At times, it’s necessary to consult your doctor, even before trying any of these home remedies and foods.
-You should keep in mind that every individual patient is different, as is their cause of ascites, and that should be taken into consideration before prescribing any home remedies.
+You should keep in mind that every individual patient is different, as is their cause of ascites, and that should be taken into consideration before taking any home remedies.